Ciaralooney/bookingsite/README.md

 # bookingsite
-A booking website using mongodb and node js
+A booking website using mongodb, node js, ejs and javascript

+Ensure you unzip the node_modules folder before running.